jftsang/jftsang.github.io/content/pages/cv.md

 * **2022–25: Senior Software Engineer @ Meta Reality Labs Research Audio.**
   Following the acquisition of Audio Analytic by Meta RL Research, I   continued to develop platforms for data management and recording.
 I   eventually led a team of 3&ndash;5 developers to build up our lab   spaces, working closely with audio engineers, embedded engineers, audiologists and data scientists, to build a system that supported not only audio but also cameras and other sensors.
 As a part of the "Better Engineering" initiative I also promoted modern, maintainable and scalable software practices beyond my own team, including at internal symposia.
 I left for personal reasons and to grow my teaching, volunteering and open-source portfolios.

-  *Keywords: Python, FastAPI, JavaScript, React, Node.js, data engineering, graph databases, NoSQL, mentorship, project management.*
+  *Keywords: Python, numpy, pandas, FastAPI, JavaScript, React, Node.js, data engineering, graph databases, NoSQL, mentorship, project management.*

 * **2019–22: Data Engineer, then Senior Data Engineer @ Audio Analytic.**
   Built web, desktop and shell apps for data analysis and annotation.
 Also responsible for curating our dataset of 14 million audio samples, and designing and implementing data protection and retention policies.
 The company, including the dataset, was eventually acquired by Meta.